daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 You need to include **both the inbound and outbound ports** used for the protocol, else your server would respond but traffic would never leave the subnet i.e. 443 inbound, 1025-65535 TCP outbound.

-A network ACL contains a numbered list of rules and evaluates them in the increasing order while deciding whether to allow the traffic.
+A network ACL contains a numbered list of rules and evaluates them in the increasing order while deciding whether to allow the traffic i.e. once the first set of rules matches, it stops.
+You should DENY rules above ALLOW rules.

 Every subnet within a VPC must be associated with a network ACL.
 You can associate a network ACL with multiple subnets, but a subnet can only be associated with one network ACL at a time.